Skip to content

 Durable Workflows

-After each task completes, Sayiir saves a checkpoint (snapshot) of the workflow state.
-If the process crashes or restarts, you can call resume to continue execution from the last checkpoint.
-There is no replay—tasks that already completed are never re-executed.
+Sayiir uses continuation-based execution: after each task completes, it saves a checkpoint (snapshot) of the workflow state — including the current position in the task graph.
+If the process crashes or restarts, you call resume to continue from the last checkpointed continuation.
+There is no replay — tasks that already completed are never re-executed.

-This checkpointing mechanism ensures that long-running workflows can survive process crashes, deployments, or infrastructure failures without losing progress.
+This checkpoint-resume mechanism ensures that long-running workflows can survive process crashes, deployments, or infrastructure failures without losing progress.

 Sayiir supports two backend types: